Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Matrix Exponentiation

 \section{Matrix Exponentiation}

-We are interested in calculating $\nu^\top \exp^{Q}=\nu^\top \sum_{i=0}^\infty Q^i/i!$, for some non-negative $d$-vector $\nu$ and $d\times d$ rate matrix $Q$.
+Consider $\nu^\top \exp^{Q}=\nu^\top \sum_{i=0}^\infty Q^i/i!$, for some non-negative $d$-vector $\nu$ and $d\times d$ rate matrix $Q$.
 In our case for region $\Region_r$, from the $j-1$ to the $j$th observation, $\nu_r$ is the $d_r+1$ vector which is $1$ at $k_r(x_{j-1})$ and $0$ everywhere else.
 For a general matrix the calculation is especially difficult to evaluate efficiently yet to a pre-defined tolerance, $\epsilon$, because of the possibility of very large negative and positive numbers cancelling during the evaluation of the series; however, when $Q$ is a rate matrix this issue can be circumvented as follows.

 Let $\rho=\max_{i=1,\dots,d}|Q_{i,i}|$ then $P:=I_d+Q/\rho$ has non-negative entries and is, in fact, a Markov transition matrix.
 Furthermore:

 The \emph{uniformisation} method \cite[e.g.][]{SidjeStewart1999} evaluates $\nu^\top e^P=\sum_{i=0}^\infty \nu^\top P^i/i!\approx \sum_{i=0}^m \nu^\top P^i/i!$, where, given $\nu^\top P^i$, and the fact that $P$ is sparse, the calculation of $\nu^\top P^{i+1}=(\nu^\top P^i) P$ is an $\mathcal{O}(d)$ operation.
 The truncation point $m$ is chosen so that $\epsilon\le 1-F(m+1;\rho)$, where $F$ is the cumulative distribution function of a $\mbox{Poisson}(\rho)$ random variable, since then